 There are certain destinations around the world that quite simply are musts.
-The Taj Mahal, the Egyptian pyramids, the Great Barrier Reef, if you are nearby and don’t visit them, you are doing yourself a disservice, no matter who you are or where you come from.
+The Taj Mahal, the Egyptian pyramids, the Great Barrier Reef: if you are nearby and don’t visit them, you are doing yourself a disservice, no matter who you are or what you like to do.

 Angkor is one of these sites.
 It is beyond spectacular, one of the most amazing sites in existence.
-Angkor is so amazing that it is a must for anyone visiting Thailand, this despite it not even being in Thailand; instead, Angkor is in neighboring Cambodia.
-The nearest town to Angkor is Siem Reap, which we covered in our previous post.
+Angkor is so amazing that it is a must for anyone visiting Thailand, this despite it not even being in Thailand; instead, Angkor is in neighboring Cambodia, the nearest town tbeing Siem Reap, which we covered in our previous post.
 That leaves this entire post for this one destination, so lets do it!

 For those who don’t know, Angkor was the capitol of the Khmer empire, which flourished from the 9th to 15th centuries.
 When the empire fell, Angkor was almost completely abandoned, this despite it being a megacity that once contained more than 0.1% of the entire world’s population (approximately equivalent to New York City today).

 Several centuries later, Westerners discovered the ruins of Angkor, and they were blown away, comparing what they found to the works of Michelangelo and ancient Rome.
 In the late-20th century, an international coalition came together to restore the city, resulting in one of the most spectacular tourist destinations in the world.
 Since the restoration, annual visitorship has increasing from less than 8,000 to more than 2,000,000, making Angkor an extremely popular destination, especially considering that it is in the middle of nowhere.